alvis-lin/server/README.md

 This part is to check if the user's answer is correct or incorrect.
 There is two steps to check the user's answer.

-1. Get of user's answer in radio button and define it as integer values, which are 1,2,3 and 4.
+1. Get of user's answer from the radio button and define it as integer values, which are 1,2,3 and 4.
 The value is define as integer because the answer of the question stored as integer and we want to compare between the two values.

 	if (document.getElementById("1").checked) {